SamyakPandey/Zoom_Bot-Basic-/README.md

 # Zoom_Bot-Advanced-

 I use this , it has (i) Input Function (ii) Acess to whatsapp to automatically get class links (iii) Progress - under development[Bug Fixing]

+# Selenium

+Web Framework for bots and testing (Web Scraping too) .